Have questions about recording your personal history?

 Working in audio is the most affordable way to do this important work.
 Every project is unique and the price depends on the length, time and travel involved.
-Contact me for a free consultation by phone or in person.
+Contact me for a free consultation by phone, Zoom or in person.

 NOW is always the best time to record your stories.
 It is never too soon to get started but, sadly, it is often too late.
-As we age our memories fade and the valuable lessons we need to pass on to future generations are lost forever.
+As we age our memories fade and the valuable stories and wisdom we need to share with future generations is lost forever.
 Don’t let “I waited too long” be the only story you leave behind.